shredthaGNAR/list-of-my-starred-repos/README.md

 * [caius/zshrc](https://github.com/caius/zshrc): My ZSH configs and dotfiles
 * [BjorneEk/zshrc-cheat-sheet](https://github.com/BjorneEk/zshrc-cheat-sheet): None
 * [vaeth/zshrc-mv](https://github.com/vaeth/zshrc-mv): This is a zsh initialization file (e.g. /etc/zshrc or ~/.zshrc) which activates a lot of zsh features
+* [debridmediamanager/zurg-public](https://github.com/debridmediamanager/zurg-public): A self-hosted Real-Debrid webdav server you can use with Infuse.
+Together with rclone it can mount your Real-Debrid torrent library into your filesystem and load it to Plex or Jellyfin.